sajjadhr00/PHP_MYsql_EKS/open to proceed/final_setup.md

 output:
 <img width="1083" height="37" alt="image" src="https://github.com/user-attachments/assets/e300c965-c959-4057-91b1-a90500c8c767" />

-wait 5 minute to became alb in active state
+# wait 5 minute to became alb in provion to active state
 # copy address and paste in browser , then you can see eyewear website

 all the credential all website is store in Eyewaer/connection/shopping.sql